ahmedasal/social-media-demo-microservices-spring-cloud/README.md

 ## Description
     Implementing social media app using old architecture using SQL database  and queries to load user feed.
-    This architecture has already reported problems and replaced with a new architecture
+    This architecture has already reported problems and replaced with a new architecture.